7 Reasons (Of Many!) to Send Your Child to Jewish Summer Camp

 This is the season when families start thinking about summer plans – more specifically, summer camp for their kids.

 For me, it happened 45 years ago last month.
-On a Sunday morning in January, my father drove my brother and me up to Great Barrington, MA, to visit URJ Eisner Camp to see if we wanted to go there.
+On a Sunday morning in January, my father drove my brother and me up to Great Barrington, MA, to visit URJ Eisner Camp, a Reform Jewish camp in the Berkshires, to see if we wanted to go there.
 It had snowed the night before.
 We could not find the camp.
 We were about to ditch the entire mission and head back to Long Island.

 Finally, my father stopped at a gas station to ask for directions.
 A gas station attendant pointed down the road.
 We followed his (general) directions, and found the road.
 We had passed that road several times.
 It turned out that the freshly-fallen snow had obscured the sign that pointed towards the camp.